ndongmo/DroneLib/README.md

 # DroneLib
-DroneLib is a C++ (OpenCV + FFMPEG + SDL) Jumping sumo drone library for deskstop.
+DroneLib is a C++ (OpenCV + FFMPEG + SDL) Jumping sumo drone library for desktop.
 This library doesn't use the ARDrone SDK and only support command for AR.DRONE 2.0.
-It can be adapt theoretically to other kind of drone (I tested only on Jumping sumo) by adding specific commands.
-The src provided here has been built on visual studio 2013 (X86).
+It can be adapted theoretically with other kind of drone (I tested only on Jumping sumo) by adding specific commands.
+The source provided here has been built in visual studio 2013 (X86).
 This library provides a lightweight implementation of common protocols of ARDrone 2.0, so it can be a good start for a drone-based project!
 Please, refer to this video on my [youtube channel](https://youtu.be/GuC5tC1gA5Y).

 ## Features